When is the event?

 What time does it start?

-Although Hike4Rare is an all-day event, you must select a start time for your commencement.
-Due to the high number of participants, it is crucial that you adhere to the times and arrive 20 minutes prior to your start time to allow for registration and event briefing.
+Kosi Challenge is an all-day event.
+You can choose your own start time from the list below.
+Due to the high number of participants, it is crucial that you arrive 20 minutes prior to your start time to allow for registration and event briefing.

 Start times are: